Travelxp: Programmes

+Quest, Fooddicted, 10 days in Korea, XP guide, Xplore Jordan, Backpack, City break, World spas, Heritage, Landmark, Unwind etc.

 Digital ventures

 With the onset of COVID-19, Travelxp launched its own video-on-demand platform in August 2021.
 The platform hosts content and travel booking services.
 The premium content is available only to users with TravelxpRED subscriptions.
 Currently, it has two subscription plans, RED and RED Plus.

 Travelxp launched its TV app on Android TV in September 2021.
 In February 2022, Travelxp signed a deal with Xiaomi to bring their content to PatchWall- Xiaomi’s discovery platform users.